Pass the Modernizing American Manufacturing Bonds Act

 is a comprehensive reform package that will modernize Qualified Small Issue Manufacturing Bonds, more commonly known as Industrial Development Bonds (IDBs), or simply “manufacturing bonds.”
 Manufacturing bonds are a type of Private Activity Bond (PAB) that allow the public sector to pass considerable interest rate reductions on to private companies who wish to expand capacity and create jobs.

-This bedrock tool is the single most actively used bond for financing small- to mid-sized manufacturing sector growth and is a key economic development tool for state and local economic development agencies.
+Manufacturing bonds are the single most actively used bond for financing small- to mid-sized manufacturing sector growth and is a key economic development tool for state and local economic development agencies.

 The following four reforms will expand the capacity and usability of manufacturing bonds to help create American jobs now: